TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Files/Index.rst

 is fairly uncommon to need the file manipulations in own scripts unless you make a special application.
-Therefore the most typical usage of this API is from :ref:`\\TYPO3\\CMS\Backend\\Controller\\File\\FileController <tce-file-api>` and the core scripts that are activated by the "File > List" module.
+Therefore the most typical usage of this API is from :ref:`\\TYPO3\\CMS\Backend\\Controller\\File\\FileController <tce-file-api>` and the Core scripts that are activated by the "File > List" module.

 However, if needed, this is an example of how to initialize usage.
 It is taken from :file:`ImportExportController.php`: